proplot-dev/proplot/docs/showcase.rst

 The basics
 ----------

-The ``subplots`` command is your gateway to all of ProPlot’s features.
-Its usage is sort of like the ``pyplot`` version, but it is packed with new features and generates a subclassed figure and specially subclassed axes.
+The `~proplot.subplots.subplots` command is your gateway to all of ProPlot’s features.
+Its usage is sort of like the pyplot `~matplotlib.pyplot.subplots` version, but it is packed with new features and generates a subclassed figure and specially subclassed axes.

 .. code:: ipython3